 As you’ll notice, each table has a wide array of information.
-Knowing that everybody is in a different situation, I wanted to make sure that I offered quotes for almost every conceivable situation.
+Knowing that everybody is in a different situation, I wanted to make sure that I offered term life quotes for almost every conceivable situation.

 On a monthly basis that’s almost next to nothing!

 |NORTH AMERICAN CO.

 |NORTH AMERICA CO.

-For many people a 20-year policy gets them exactly where they want to be in life when the policy term runs out.
+For many people, a 20-year policy gets them exactly where they want to be in life when the policy term runs out.

-|NOTH AMERICA CO.
+|NORTH AMERICA CO.